 Name server statistics will be logged every statistics-interval minutes.
 The default is 60.
 The maximum value is 28 days (40320 minutes).
 If set to 0, no statistics will be logged.

+Note

+Net cost involves and dis DIND 0

 Not yet implemented in BIND 9.